 Full-time education at Polish HEIs costs nothing for Polish citizens.
-In addition, it's free for international students from the European Union (EU), European Economic Area (EEA) and in some other circumstances such as being a relative to a Polish resident, holding refugee status, or can speak Polish at a C1 level or above.
+It's also free for international students from the European Union (EU), European Economic Area (EEA) and in some other circumstances such as being a relative to a Polish resident, holding refugee status, or can speak Polish at a C1 level or above.
 Visit Go!
 Poland to see if you're eligible.

 For those expected to pay their course fees at these public institutions, the current averages are:

 - 9,000ZL (£1,664) per year for Bachelors and Masters courses